-- Connecting members of the Target Population and/or Homeless individuals with community-based health care services, including linkage to primary care services and behavioral health care; and - ii.
-Staff expertise and experience must be documented through resumes, job descriptions, contracts, staff training descriptions, and letters from Continuums of Care or other supportive services organizations. - 5.
-Experience of a partner agency if the following conditions are satisfied (2 points): - i.
+- Connecting members of the Target Population and/or individuals Experiencing homelessness with community-based health care services, including linkage to primary care services and behavioral health care; and - ii.
+Staff expertise and experience must be documented through resumes, job descriptions, contracts, staff training descriptions, and letters from Continuums of Care or other Supportive Services organizations. - Experience of a partner agency if the following conditions are satisfied (2 points): - i.
 An executed agreement between the two agencies must be submitted with the application for HHC assistance; and - ii.
 The agreement must have a term of at least five years and detail the cultural competency services to be provided by the partner agency.
-These services must include: - Technical assistance with program development; - b.
+These services must include: - .
+Technical assistance with program development; - .
 Training and mentoring of Lead Service Provider leadership and staff for the proposed project; - c.
-Assistance with hiring project staff; - d.
-Assistance with developing community linkages; - e.
-Other technical assistance as needed; and
+Assistance with hiring project staff; - .
+Assistance with developing community linkages; - .
+Other technical assistance as needed; and - f.
+An agreement to provide services to members of the Target Population residing in the project that are referred by the Lead Service Provider. - .
+Documented success in meeting or exceeding specified outcome measures for housing stability under a government contract for at least two years as a Lead Service Provider in Permanent Supportive housing serving persons Experiencing homelessness.
+(2 points) - (b) Supportive Housing (25 points maximum). - (1) Applications will be scored based on the percentage of total project units restricted as Supportive housing in accordance with the table in subsection (2) below.

-- f.
-An agreement to provide services to members of the Target Population residing in the project that are referred by the Lead Service Provider. - 6.
-Documented success in meeting or exceeding specified outcome measures for housing stability under a government contract for at least two years as a Lead Service Provider in Permanent Supportive housing serving persons experiencing homelessness.
-(2 points) - (b) Supportive Housing (25 points maximum). - (1) Applications will be scored based on the percentage of Assisted Units restricted as Supportive housing in accordance with the table in subsection (2) below. - (2) To receive any points in this category, a minimum of 5 percent of Assisted Units must be restricted as Supportive housing.
+(2) To receive any points in this category, a minimum of 5 percent of total project units must be restricted as Supportive housing.